 Under the terms of the Data Protection Act 2018 you are entitled to ask any data controller:

-For all other data we collect, such as that from the Department for Education, we do not collect personally identifiable information.
+For most other data we collect, such as that from the Department for Education, we do not collect personally identifiable information.
 This means that while we may possess large sets of data that may contain your details alongside those of many other children, we will not know which specific data is yours because our data does not include people’s names, addresses or contact details.
 In cases such as this, you will need to make the subject access request to the original data controller who has provided your data to CCO.